Back to top

 • Interactive screens for teaching

-• Skinks and cleaning facilities for creative courses
+• Sinks and cleaning facilities for creative courses

 • Fully wheelchair accessible